bunyip_kindergarten_banner.jpg

 About us

-Our kindergarten has been at the heart of Bunyip’s close community for nearly sixty years.
-Our dynamic 3- and 4-year-old kindergarten programs foster curiosity and creativity in a nurturing and intimate environment.
+Our kindergarten has been at the heart of Bunyip’s close-knit community for nearly sixty years.
+We offer dynamic 3- and 4-year-old programs that foster curiosity and creativity in a nurturing, inclusive environment where children, families, and educators feel seen, heard, and valued.

 Bunyip Kindergarten